docker/docs/docker-cloud/builds/image-scan.md

 When you push an update to the code, the new image push re-triggers the scan.

 If the vulnerability is in a `base layer` you might not be able to correct the issue in the image.
-In this case, you might switch to a different version of the base layer, or you might find an equivalent, less vulnerable base layer.
+Consider switching to a different version of the base layer or an equivalent, less vulnerable base layer.
 You might also decide that the vulnerability or exposure is acceptable.

 ## The Docker Security Scan process